 I am firmly committed to diversity and equality in all areas of campus life.
 In this class I will work to promote an anti-discriminatory environment where everyone feels safe and welcome.
 I recognize that discrimination can be direct or indirect and take place at both institutional and personal levels.
 I believe that such discrimination is unacceptable and I am committed to providing equality of opportunity for all by eliminating any and all discrimination, harassment, bullying, or victimization.
 The success of this policy relies on the support and understanding of everyone in this class.
 We all have a responsibility not to participate in or condone harassment or discrimination of any kind.

-Class rosters are provided me with the student’s legal name.
-I will gladly honor your request to address you by an alternate name or gender pronoun.
+Class rosters are provided me with students’ legal names.
+I will gladly honor your request to address you by a name or gender pronoun of your choosing.
 Please advise me of this preference early in the semester so that I may make appropriate changes to my records.

 Small Writings and Assignments